Model-Dowser: Data-Free Importance Probing to Mitigate Catastrophic Forgetting in Multimodal Large Language Models¶

 TL;DR¶

-Model-Dowser scores each parameter in an MLLM using the product of "weight magnitude × input activation × output Jacobian."
-High-scoring parameters are frozen, and only low-scoring ones are updated.
-This enables deep fine-tuning on LLaVA/NVILA to learn downstream tasks while retaining pretraining knowledge.
-Compared to SPIDER and ModelTailor, it consistently leads in H-score.
+Model-Dowser scores each parameter of an MLLM using a three-factor multiplication of "weight magnitude \(\times\) input activation \(\times\) output Jacobian."
+By freezing high-score parameters and updating only low-score ones, it enables deep fine-tuning on LLaVA/NVILA that masters downstream tasks while preserving pre-trained knowledge, consistently outperforming SPIDER and ModelTailor on H-score.

 Background & Motivation¶

-Key Insight: The authors reframe "which parameters are most important" as "which parameter perturbations most affect model output"—using a first-order Taylor estimate of output shift \(\|\Delta f\|_2\), thus grounding importance in functional rather than numerical terms.
+Key Insight: The authors reframe the question of "which parameters are most important" as "which parameter perturbations most affect model output"—specifically using a first-order Taylor expansion to estimate output shift \(\|\Delta f\|_2\), establishing importance at the functional level rather than just the numerical level.

-Core Idea: Use the three-factor product \(S_{ij}^{(l)}=\|J_i^{(l)}\|_2\cdot|W_{ij}^{(l)}|\cdot|h_j^{(l-1)}|\) as the importance score.
-Hutchinson estimator and model self-generated synthetic prompts enable data-free, memory-efficient probing, followed by hard freezing of high-scoring parameters.
+Core Idea: Utilize the product of three factors \(S_{ij}^{(l)}=\|J_i^{(l)}\|_2\cdot|W_{ij}^{(l)}|\cdot|h_j^{(l-1)}|\) as the importance score.
+This is implemented via a data-independent, memory-friendly probing mechanism using the Hutchinson estimator and self-generated synthetic prompts, followed by hard-freezing high-score parameters.

 Method¶